navyanshmahla/BigIntLib/README.md

 Once your contributions are approved they will be merged into the main repository.

 ### Please Note:
 BigIntLib is currently in its early stages of development and only supports addition operations.
 Your contributions can greatly enhance its functionality and usefulness.
 I, the owner of this repository \[Navyansh Mahla\], an immature programmer still studying, is actively involved in other commitments and may not be able to actively contribute to BigIntLib.
 Thus the open-source community is crucial in driving its progress and making it a valuable tool for developers.
-We appreciate your understanding and valuable contributions to BigIntLib.
+I appreciate your understanding and valuable contributions to BigIntLib.
 Together we can build a powerful library for efficient and high-speed numerical computations.